Hiroaki-K4/unet-pytorch/README.md

 - Copy and crop

 ## Convolution block
 The blue arrow of upper image represents the convolution block.
-It is composed of a convolutional layer followed by a ReLu activation layer.
+It is composed of a convolutional layer followed by a ReLU activation layer.
 The convolutional layer employs a kernel size of $3\times 3$ with no padding.
 As a result of processing through this block, the spatial dimensions of the input image(width and height) are reduced by $4$ pixels, transitioning from $572\times 572$ to $568 \times 568$.
 The example of convolution block with pytorch is as follows.

 ```python
 class ConvBlock(nn.Module):